Amber Lulu Sex Tape Scandal: Girlfriend Of Rapper Prezzo Apologizes After Explicit Video Hits The Internet

 The two have been dating for several months now.

 Though Prezzo is known across Africa for his rapping, Amber Lulu has quite a following of her own.
-The full-figured

-“video vixen” has nearly 1 million followers on Instagram, where she shares some skin-baring picture and offers a glimpse into her family life as well.
+The full-figured “video vixen” has nearly one million followers on Instagram, where she shares some skin-baring picture and offers a glimpse into her family life as well.

 Prezzo is not the only member of the Kenyan hip hop scene to be engulfed in a sex tape scandal.
 In 2015, an explicit video hit the internet showing DJ Crème de la Crème in an explicit scene of his own.
 The scandal prompted a very public apology from the DJ, who said he was deeply embarrassed at the unexpected release of the tape.